juebenjamin/taxi-rental-project/README.md

       # Replace 'taxi_user', 'taxi_rental' with your actual user/db if different
       psql -U taxi_user -d taxi_rental -p 5433 -f taxi_rental_schema.sql
       ```
-      _(Note: Django migrations are not used here as the schema is provided externally)_
+      _(Note: Django migrations are not used here as the schema is provided externally via Phase 2 of the Project)_

 6.  **Run the Development Server:**